Incarceration in the United States: Employment

 Felony records greatly influence the chances of people finding employment.
 Many employers seem to use criminal history as a screening mechanism without attempting to probe deeper.
 They are often more interested in incarceration as a measure of employability and trustworthiness instead of its relation to any specific job.
 People who have felony records have a harder time finding a job.
 The psychological effects of incarceration can also impede an ex-felon's search for employment.
 Prison can cause social anxiety, distrust, and other psychological issues that negatively affect a person's reintegration into an employment setting.
-Men who are unemployed are more likely to participate in crime which leads to there being a 67% chance of ex-felons being charged again.
-In 2008, the difficulties male ex-felons in the United States had finding employment lead to approximately a 1.6% decrease in the employment rate alone.
-This is a loss of between $57 and $65 billion of output to the US economy.
+Men who are unemployed are more likely to participate in crime which leads to there being a 67% chance of a person with a previous felony conviction being charged again.
+In 2008, the difficulties males with a previous felony conviction in the United States had finding employment lead to approximately a 1.6% decrease in the employment rate alone.
+This is a loss of between $57 and $65 billion of output to the U.S. economy.

 Although incarceration in general has a huge effect on employment, the effects become even more pronounced when looking at race.
 Devah Pager performed a study in 2003 and found that white males with no criminal record had a 34% chance of callback compared to 17% for white males with a criminal record.
 Black males with no criminal record were called back at a rate of 14% while the rate dropped to 5% for those with a criminal record.
 Black men with no criminal background have a harder time finding employment than white men who have a history of criminal activity.
 While having a criminal record decreases the chance of a callback for white men by 50%, it decreases the callback chances for Black men by 64%.

 While Pager's study is greatly informative, it does lack some valuable information.
 Pager only studied white and Black men, which leaves out women and people of other races.
 It also fails to account for the fact that applying for jobs has largely shifted from applying in person to applying over the Internet.
-A study done by Scott H. Decker, Cassia Spohn, Natalie R. Ortiz, and Eric Hedberg from Arizona State University in 2014 accounts for this missing information.
+A study conducted at Arizona State University in 2014 accounts for this missing information.
 This study was set up similarly to the Pager study, but with the addition of female job applicants, Hispanic job applicants, and online job applications.
-Men and women of white, Black, and Hispanic ethnicities account for 92% of the US prison population.
+Men and women of white, Black, and Hispanic ethnicities account for 92% of the U.S. prison population.